Origins of Judaism: Widespread adoption of Torah law

-Not all scholars have been convinced by Adler's thesis.
+Adler's novel thesis has been met with criticism.
 In his review of Adler's work, Benjamin D. Gordon argued that Adler relies on a questionable argument from silence to support his claim that the Torah was not widely observed before the 2nd century BCE.
 Gordon states that, since Judea in the Persian and early Hellenistic periods was sparsely populated and its material culture was nondescript and austere, the lack of evidence for Torah-observance during these periods "may simply reflect the limitations of our source material."
 Malka Z. Simkovich has also argued that there is some positive evidence that Jews from pre-Hasmonean times observed precepts from the Torah.
+Simkovich is critical of Adler's dismissal of pre-Hasmonean literary references to the Torah, such as the Book of Tobit from the 3rd century BCE, which references dietary and hygienic purity to demonstrate pious Jewish practice.
+Simkovich critiques Adler's radical thesis for dismissing this as reflective of elites and not of Persian period Torah practice.
+Ian Young believes Adler has made a strong and challenging case, but argues that Adler explains away evidence such as circumcision or the observance of the Sabbath with ad hoc arguments.

 John J. Collins argues that Hecataeus of Abdera (c.
 300 BCE) recorded that the written Mosaic law was already "known and accepted as the authoritative expression of the Jewish way of life at the beginning of the Hellenistic period".
 According to Collins, this implies that Jews had started observing the Torah already in the Persian period.
+Adler, in turn, has disputed the validity of quotations citing Hecataeus, as Hecateus's original work is lost, and it is unclear what later authors specifically attribute to Hecataeus in their descriptions of Jewish practice.